shivannis/xandr-docs-public/xandr-docs/articles/invest/create-custom-events-and-parameters.md

 ---
-title : Microsoft Invest - Create Custom Events and Parameters description : Learn creating custom events and parameters for the universal pixel using the UI and include them in your generated pixel code. ms.date: 10/28/2023
+title: Microsoft Invest - Create Custom Events and Parameters
+description: Learn creating custom events and parameters for the universal pixel using the UI and include them in your generated pixel code. ms.date: 10/28/2023
 ---